CryptoBureau01/wallet-contract/README.md

 _________________________________________________________________________________________________________________________________________________________________

+# **Wallet Contract Functions**

+This wallet contract is designed for long-term usability, allowing the owner to securely manage both native and token-based assets.
+The functions are structured for easy operation, whether depositing, withdrawing, or managing token allowances.

+---

-## Functions:
+## **Functions Overview**

-    1. Owner DepositNative
+### 1. **Owner DepositNative**
-      Allows the owner to deposit native cryptocurrency (like ETH, BNB, etc.) into the wallet.
+   - Allows the owner to deposit native cryptocurrency (e.g., ETH, BNB) into the wallet.

-    2. Owner WithdrawNative
+### 2. **Owner WithdrawNative**
-      Allows the owner to withdraw native cryptocurrency from the wallet.
+   - Allows the owner to withdraw native cryptocurrency from the wallet.

-    3. Owner AddToken
+### 3. **Owner AddToken**
-      Enables the owner to add new tokens to the wallet.
-This function is used for integrating additional ERC-20 tokens that the wallet will support.
+   - Enables the owner to add new ERC-20 tokens to the wallet.

-    4. Owner RemoveToken
+   - Used for integrating additional tokens that the wallet will support.

+### 4. **Owner RemoveToken**
-      Allows the owner to remove tokens from the wallet that are no longer needed or supported.
+   - Allows the owner to remove ERC-20 tokens that are no longer needed or supported.

-    5. Owner DepositToken
+### 5. **Owner DepositToken**
-      Enables the owner to deposit ERC-20 tokens into the wallet.
+   - Enables the owner to deposit ERC-20 tokens into the wallet.

-    6. Owner WithdrawToken
+### 6. **Owner WithdrawToken**
-      Allows the owner to withdraw ERC-20 tokens from the wallet.
+   - Allows the owner to withdraw ERC-20 tokens from the wallet.

-    7. OwnerTransfer
+### 7. **Owner Transfer**
-      Allows the owner to transfer ownership of the wallet to a new address.
+   - Allows the owner to transfer ownership of the wallet to a new address.

-    8. GetBalance
+### 8. **GetBalance**
-      A public function to retrieve the wallet's balance of native cryptocurrency (ETH, BNB, etc.).
+   - A public function to retrieve the wallet’s balance of native cryptocurrency (e.g., ETH, BNB).

-    9. ViewBalance
+### 9. **ViewBalance**
-      A public function to view the balance of specific ERC-20 tokens stored in the wallet.
+   - A public function to view the balance of specific ERC-20 tokens stored in the wallet.

-    10. AllowToken
+### 10. **AllowToken**
-      This function checks whether a particular ERC-20 token is allowed and supported by the wallet.
+   - Checks whether a particular ERC-20 token is allowed and supported by the wallet.

-This wallet contract has been designed with long-term usability in mind, allowing the owner to manage native and token-based assets in a secure and efficient manner.
-The functions are structured to ensure easy operation, whether you are depositing, withdrawing, or managing token allowances.
+---

+## **Key Features**

+- **Secure & Efficient**: The contract ensures smooth asset management while maintaining ownership control.
-The contract is flexible and can be deployed on multiple blockchains that support ERC-20 tokens.
-You can add or remove tokens as required, and the wallet remains highly customizable for any user with ownership privileges.
+- **Flexible & Customizable**: Can be deployed on multiple blockchains that support ERC-20 tokens.
+- **Token Management**: Owners can easily add or remove tokens as needed.

+This contract provides a robust solution for managing digital assets securely while allowing seamless interactions with both native and ERC-20 tokens.
 _________________________________________________________________________________________________________________________________________________________________